MaksymDramaretskyi-1/Hillel-NPM/README.md

 Ran ESLint on project files and fixed the warnings.

-**Why:** To write clean, readable code and catch potential issues early.
+Helps write clean, readable code and catch potential issues early.

 ---